Lady Red Couture: Career

 Lady Red Couture began her drag career in 1995, regularly performing at venues like Hamburger Mary's.
 She was 6 ft 7 in in height and stood as tall as 7 ft 2 in when wearing heels.
 As a vocalist, she was noted for her wide range and commanding stage presence, which, together with her stature, earned her the nickname "the largest live-singing drag queen".
 Also known as Mother Couture, she was widely regarded as a staple of the Los Angeles queer nightlife community.

 Couture rose to international attention as the co-host of Hey Qween! with Jonny McGovern, a drag-focused talk show that features interviews with RuPaul's Drag Race contestants.
 She worked at Hey Qween! for eight seasons, from 2014 until her death.
 She also had a minor role in the 2011 film Leave It on the Floor; starred in Judge Lady Red, a 2015 web series produced by McGovern; and appeared in "Dickmatized", one of McGovern's music videos.

 In 2016, Couture toured with the Drag Queens of Comedy.
 Two years later, in 2018, she released an album called #Stuntqueen in collaboration with Adam Joseph, who also featured her on his EP The Rent.
 Lady Red Couture also produced a number of live shows, including an adaptation of The Vixen's "Black Girl Magic" in 2019.
 In June 2020, Harper's Bazaar featured her in its photo series "Striking Portraits of America's Most Legendary Drag Queens".
 She was known for helping aspiring drag queens learn to sew, do makeup, and perform.

 Personal life

-Baines was a transgender woman.
+Baines was a trans woman.
 She and McGovern became close friends during the first season of Hey Qween!, and he invited her to move in with him after discovering she was living in a transient hotel.